 I have had several enriching experiences that have led me to where I am.
 For one summer, I taught Geometry to middle school students through Breakthrough Collaborative in Denver, CO.
 For two years, I was a Residential Assistant, helping students adjust to college and enforcing policies.
 I have observed and assisted a middle school business teacher.
 I have assisted and co-taught with a middle school mathematics teacher.
 Also, I have tutored several students in mathematics.
 I think it is important to make learning fun, engaging, and relevant.
 I try to break down concepts into small pieces, and I value the use of hands-on activities and manipulatives.
 I believe in assisting students in discovery and encouraging them to take responsibility for their own learning.
 I believe students need to be involved, cared for, and challenged in order to be successful.

-Northwest Missouri State University - BS, Middle School Education: Math and Business
+Undergraduate Degree: Northwest Missouri State University - Bachelor of Science, Middle School Education: Math and Business

 ACT English: 30